marnick94/salesforce-lwc-checkbox/README.md

 ## Usage

-You can use this component inside your Lightning Web Components (LWCs), in Aura components, or together with the companion [`checkbox-group`](https://github.com/marnick94/salesforce-lwc-checkbox-group) component.
-Here are a few [examples](#examples).
+You can use this component inside your Lightning Web Components, Aura components, or together with the companion [`checkbox-group`](https://github.com/marnick94/salesforce-lwc-checkbox-group) component.

 ### Properties (API)